Blake Griffin: Brooklyn Nets (2021–2022)

-Boston Celtics (2022–present)
+Boston Celtics (2022–2023) and retirement

 On September 30, 2022, Griffin signed a 1-year deal with the Boston Celtics for the veteran's minimum salary.
+Due to the Celtics having many retired jerseys, Griffin had difficulty selecting a jersey number; he eventually chose No. 91 in honor of Dennis Rodman.

+On April 16, 2024, Griffin announced his retirement from professional basketball.

 Player profile

 Standing at 6 ft 9 in and weighing 251 lb, Griffin plays mostly as a power forward.
 In his rookie year, he averaged 22.5 points, 12.1 rebounds, and 3.8 assists per game, becoming just the 20th rookie in NBA history to average at least 20 points and 10 rebounds a game in the shot clock era.
-He was an exceptional athlete, which resulted in numerous highlight dunks.
+He was an exceptional athlete that was known for highlight dunks from alley-oops, similarly to his former teammate DeAndre Jordan, which were integral to the Clippers during the era dubbed "Lob City".

 Rob Mahoney, in a January 2011 post in The New York Times basketball blog, singled out Griffin's playmaking abilities stating, "The overtly dominant aspects of Griffin's play have made him one of the season's greatest delights, but his game clearly stretches beyond the scoring and rebounding columns...his passing aptitude should serve as a reminder of the substance in his game.
 The dunks are great, but it's his multiple-layered impact that has paved his early road to stardom."
+Later into his career, Griffin attempted fewer dunks and less physically demanding play due to knee issues.
+In the 2014–15 season, he developed a jumpshot which yielded his career-high 40 percent from three-point range, continuing to extend his scoring to the perimeter in following seasons.
+Brooklyn Nets coach Steve Nash commented on Griffin's transformation, "...He's adapted and become a guy that handles the ball very well.
+He passes very well, he's making 3s.
+He's adapted and changed his game."